BadrOuzlite/Building-Sales-data-warehouse-using-ssis/README.md

 ### Note:
-This data mart is designed for online sales only.
+This data warehouse is designed for online sales only.

 ## Project Phase